wwarthen/RomWBW/Source/Doc/UserGuide.md

 the work of others.
 It is believed that these works are being used in accordance with the intentions and/or licensing of their creators.

-If anyone feels their work is being used outside of it's intended licensing, please notify:
+If anyone feels their work is being used outside of its intended licensing, please notify:

 > Wayne Warthen